 (T) The fundamental representation of any feature for any machine learning model is the vector and its multidimensional generalization which is the tensor.
 This has led to developing machine learning algorithms and data pipelines to compute vectors or matrices of real numbers.
-As the result, all machine learning operations are in the Euclidean space and inherit mathematical of classical geometry.
+As the result, all machine learning operations are in the Euclidean space and inherit the mathematical properties of classical geometry.

 But “what if” we want to develop machine learning models that work with data representations for features and embeddings, and or model parameters that are not constrained by the “flatness” of the Euclidian space such as surfaces, graphs, and many kinds of manifolds.
 This is what a new field in machine learning where features and models will work in non-Euclidian space is attempting to do.